varnishcache/varnish-cache/doc/sphinx/users-guide/vcl-syntax.rst

   regsub("barf", "(b)(a)(r)(f)", "\4\3\2p") -> "frap"

-Long strings are enclosed in {" ... "}.
-They may contain any character including ", newline and other control characters except for the NUL (0x00) character.
+Long strings are enclosed in {" ... "} or """ ... """.
+They may contain any character
+including ", newline and other control characters except for the NUL (0x00) character.
 If you really want NUL characters in a string there is a VMOD that makes it possible to create such strings.